bxtp4p/DotNetCoreDebug/README.md

 # DotNetCoreDebug
 Example for remote debugging .NET Core app.

 Using SSH to remote debug an ASP.NET core app.
-See the `Dockerfile-remotedebug`.
+See the [Dockerfile-remotedebug](https://github.com/bxtp4p/DotNetCoreDebug/blob/master/DotNetCoreDebug/Dockerfile-remotedebug).

 The key piece is to install SSH server.
 Then you can use Visual Studio's "Debug > Attach to Process" and select "SSH" to debug.